vendrhub/vendr-documentation/content/docs/payment-providers/stripe/1.1.0/stripe-checkout/how-to-guides/radar-billing-country-rule.md

 ---
 title: How to block payments from non billing country sources
-description: Documentation for the Stripe Checkout (One Time) payment provider for Vendr, the eCommerce solution for Umbraco v8+
+description: Documentation for the Stripe Checkout payment provider for Vendr, the eCommerce solution for Umbraco v8+
 ---

 Out of the box, Stripe already implements a lot of security features for you, making payments safe and secure by default, however you may have a need to provide additional security steps of your own.